isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: First Day of School
-          date: 29 December 2025
-          announcement: Dear Parents/Guardians, please take note of the information for the First Day of school for 2026.
-          link_text: Click here for more...
-          link_url: /first-day-of-school-2026-info/
         - title: December 2025 Memo to Parents
           date: 29 December 2025
           announcement: Dear Parents, Please refer to the link below for the December memo